alexpira/ruxy/README.md

 	[rules]
 	r1 = { filters = [ "has_api_key" ], actions = [ "redirect" ] }

-Add an API key, replacing supplied values, before forwarding the request to the remote server
+Add an API key, replacing the header eventually received from the client, before forwarding the request to the remote server

 	bind = "localhost:8080"
 	remote = "http://some-service/"